ishantjuyal/chatcloud/README.md

     What it does:
     common() function prints the 20 most frequently used word in the chat between two people.

+# Example

+A sample notebook showing how to use the library could be found [here](https://github.com/ishantjuyal/chatcloud/blob/master/Example/Using%20chatclouds%20library.ipynb)

 # Sample output

 ![sample](https://github.com/ishantjuyal/chatcloud/blob/master/Example/sample.png)